 On May 7, 2015, we filed the Certificate of Designation of the Relative Rights and Preferences of the Series B 10% Preferred Stock of VistaGen Therapeutics, Inc. (the "Certificate of Designation") with the Nevada Secretary of State in order to designate 4.0 million shares of the Company's preferred stock as Series B 10% Convertible Preferred Stock ("Series B Preferred").
-Each share of the Company's Series B Preferred is convertible, at the option of the holder thereof ("Voluntary Conversion"), into one (1) share of Common Stock at a fixed conversion price of \$7.00 per share, subject to adjustment only for customary stock dividends, reclassifications, splits and similar transactions ("Fixed Conversion Price").
-All shares of Series B Preferred are also convertible automatically into Common Stock ("Automatic Conversion") upon the closing or effective date of any of the following transactions or events: (i) a strategic transaction involving AV-101, the Company's orally-available new prodrug candidate in clinical development for Major Depressive Disorder and other diseases and disorders of the central nervous system, with an initial up front cash payment to the Company of at least \$10.0 million; (ii) a registered public offering of Common Stock with aggregate gross proceeds to the Company of at least \$10.0 million; or (iii) for 20 consecutive trading days the Company's Common Stock trades at least 20,000 shares per day with a daily closing price of at least \$12.00 per share; provided, however, that Automatic Conversion and Voluntary Conversion (collectively, "Conversion") are subject to customary beneficial ownership blockers.
-Prior to Conversion, shares of Series B Preferred will accrue dividends, payable only in unregistered shares of Common Stock, at a rate of 10% per annum (the "Accrued Dividend").
-The Accrued Dividend will be payable only on the date of Conversion solely in that number of shares of Common Stock equal to the Accrued Dividend, divided by the Fixed Conversion Price.
+Each share of the Company's Series B referred is convertible, at the option of the holder thereof ("Voluntary Conversion"), into one (1) share of Common Stock at a fixed conversion price of \$7.00 per share, subject to adjustment only for customary stock dividends, reclassifications, splits and similar transactions ("Fixed Conversion Price").
+All shares of Series B Preferred are also convertible automatically into Common Stock ("Automatic Conversion") upon the closing or effective date of any of the following transactions or events: (i) a strategic transaction involving AV-101, the Company's orally-available new prodrug candidate in clinical development for Major Depressive Disorder and other diseases and disorders of the central nervous system, with an initial up front cash payment to the Company of at least \$10.00 million; (ii) a registered public offering of Common Stock with aggregate gross proceeds to the Company of at least \$10.00 million; or (iii) for 20 consecutive trading days the Company's Common Stock trades at least 20,000 shares per day with a daily closing price of at least \$10.00 per shares, provided, however, that Automatic Conversion and Voluntary Conversion (collectively, "Conversion") are subject to customary beneficial ownersion below in that unmber of shares of Common Stock equal to the Accrued Dividend, divided by the Fixed Conversion Price.